 Ashley is from Padampur and was abandoned without any resources.
-By the time PRC learned of her circumstances, Ashley’s mother had been imprisoned for an unknown reason.
+By the time our partner organization learned of her circumstances, Ashley’s mother had been imprisoned for an unknown reason.
 Though her father initially took initiative to search for his daughter, he lost momentum and quickly became discouraged.

 Monica is also from a small, poor village in Nepal.
 She had lost contact with her family for several months.
 This is not uncommon when women travel for work, however, her mother had a feeling something was wrong.
 She feared the worst — that her daughter had been trafficked.
 Finally, Monica’s mother filed a missing persons report in an attempt to find her daughter.
-Monica’s mother partnered with PRC/FFLI in the search for Monica.
-Fortunately, PRC was able to locate Monica during the March raid.
+Monica’s mother partnered with FFLI’s Nepali partner in the search for Monica.
+Fortunately, the organization was able to locate Monica during the March raid.
 She was rescued very far away from her Nepali home in Pune, India — a city near Mumbai.

-PRC first learned about Darcy, not through her family, but through a community activist.
+Partner staff first learned about Darcy, not through her family, but through a community activist.
 This concerned community member went to Darcy’s father, who had not looking for his daughter at the time.
-After learning about the dangers Darcy might be facing, her father was convinced to join the PRC rescue team.
+After learning about the dangers Darcy might be facing, her father was convinced to join the rescue team.
 Below is Darcy’s story…

 Darcy was 9 years old when she went to work as a child caretaker.
 During her time working, she was fortunate enough to receive some schooling.
 However, she did not enjoy caregiving and wanted to go home.
 After returning to her family, Darcy’s Aunt Jillian suggested she go to Narayagad, India to work at a different household.
 Excitedly, Darcy and her father agreed it would be the most financially sustainable option for her to work in India.